The Relationship Between COPD and Air Quality

 - Using a mask, such as an N95 mask, when outdoors may be helpful.
 These masks can reduce the exposure to pollution.

 - Stop smoking!
-Although this won’t reduce air pollution outdoors, it can improve indoor pollution.
+Although this will not reduce air pollution outdoors, it can improve indoor pollution.

 - Become an advocate for improving air quality in your neighborhood.
 Change starts small!